tap0119/ScriptMaker/README.md

-# ScriptMaker
+# Madness Script Maker
 A Blood on the Clocktower script pdf creator, with additional options.

 https://tap0119.github.io/ScriptMaker/

 Features:
-* Choose between UnofficialPNG, SVG or your external character images
+* Choose between Unofficial PNG, SVG or your external character images
 * Change script title font size
 * Show Stormcaught character on the script like a jinx.
 Stormcaught character will also be indicated on the back page under Storm Catcher.
 * Show Bootlegger rules at the top of the script